 A few of my favourite stranded colourwork patterns:

-From working with two different yarn colours, charts and tassels, I walk you through your Buddle Dash shawl step-by-step with all the secret tips and techniques for shawl modifications and more along the way.
+From working with two different yarn colours, charts and tassels, I walk you through each of these projects step-by-step with all the secret tips and techniques for modifications and more along the way.

-For those eagle-eyed followers among you, you might also spy a new yarn kit colour combination over here too!
+For those eagle-eyed followers among you, you might also spy new yarn kit colour combinations over here too!

-That was quite a week in review there.
+That was quite a review blog post.
 Do you have any tips or tricks for working with colourwork?
 I think all the best tips are passed down between knitters aren’t they?